FENECON Home 10 assembly and operating instructions

 When the battery is charging, this signal is stopped again to prevent the CHP unit from feeding electricity into the grid unnecessarily.

-1. The enable signal for starting the CHP unit can be connected via pins 11/12. |
+1. The enable signal for starting the CHP can be connected via pins 11/12.
+2. For detailed information on connecting the CHP unit, please refer to the manufacturer’s installation instructions. |

 8.5.
 Additional AC meter